mike-ghes/MSc-Thesis/README.md

   - Riemann integration on the chopping block (replace with Lebesgue)

 #### 5 Integration II
+  - To finish next.
-  - Currently working in here.
+  - Currently not really related to everything else.
   - Might just stop at Stokes on singular chains and leave integration on manifolds as a remark.

 #### 7 Convolution
-  - Next chapter to work on.
+  - Just about done.

 #### 8 Conclusions
   - Again, needs to be completely rewritten.